Is my organization eligible for a grant?

 What items are funded through your grant programs?

-Each grant type funds different items, but all of our grants focus on student success.
-During the application process, you will find more information in the “Budget Information” section of the grant you are applying for.
+Each grant type funds different items, but all our grants focus on student success.
+Below are the items the Foundation can support.

 I moved schools/organizations; can my grant funds transfer to my new school?